Laser Holograms

 Background

-At the Oak Street Gallery in Pittsburgh, I saw something I thought was impossible.
-It was a glass screen with what appeared to be a real drum behind it.
-I was immediately captivated.
+In 2021 I went to the Oak Street Gallery in Pittsburgh and saw something I thought was impossible — a piece of glass with a drum inside of it.
+I was captivated.
 I spent a long time searching about this technique to see how I could do it also.
-It kind of peaked in the 80s but is still possible today.

 Broadly, you need to purchase some hologram plates.
 These are special photographic film plates with a very small particle size which allows you to capture the interference fringes from lasers interfering with themselves.
 For more details on how this works, I link you to 3Blue1Brown's excellent YouTube video: How holograms work.